 As an instructor, Tommy has worked with the junior college machine tool technology night classes during the 1979-1981 curriculum.
 His work experience has been being employed by the top tier machine shops in the local areas.
 His specialty has been in design, engineering, machining, and fabrication of complex mechanical parts.
 He has worked in the field for the past 39 years supplying parts for structural fabrication, machine parts, general machining and welding, and high tech industries.

 At present, he owns and operates a machining and fabricating company based in Lathrop.

 Kevin is excited to be a part of the VOLT team.
 He is passionate about Central Valley Communities and the people who live here.
 His professional background includes experience in agriculture, construction, photography, filmmaking, radio, and marketing communications.

-VOLT Institute, a partnership between Opportunity Stanislaus and the Stanislaus County Office of Education is seeking evening 5:00-9:00 PM and days noon-4:00 PM substitute Industrial Maintenance Trainer for a local, privately funded training center.
+VOLT Institute, a partnership between Opportunity Stanislaus and the Stanislaus County Office of Education is seeking evening 5:00-9:00 PM and days noon-4:00 PM substitute Industrial Maintenance Trainer for a local training center.
 The training centers primary goal is to produce a skilled, competent workforce, prepared to meet the ever-changing demands of the local and global labor market.
 Curriculum, technology and input on industry trends are provided by experts from some of the top companies in the State.